Do you need to lodge a tax return?

 - you'll lose access to additional payments like the Family Tax Benefit supplements

-For the 2011-12 financial year and earlier years, you and your partner have two years to lodge your tax returns or tell us you don't need to lodge in order to receive additional payments like the Family Tax Benefit supplements.
+For the 2011-12 financial year and earlier years, you have two years to lodge your tax returns or tell us you don't need to lodge in order to receive additional payments like the Family Tax Benefit supplements.